elpaso/qgis-desktop-docker/README.md

 qgis-desktop-docker
 ============================

-This is a simple container for testing QGIS Desktop
+This is a simple container for testing QGIS Desktop and for executing unit tests inside a real QGIS instance.

-**Note** this is not intended to be used in production

 # Features